Metamorphosen: Main themes

 The main themes of Metamorphosen are given here at the pitch they first occur.
 The first four themes occur in the first 20 bars.
 The fifth theme occurs at bar 82, with the tempo marking "etwas fließender" (slightly flowing).

 Arrangements

-An arrangement for string septet by Rudolf Leopold was published in 1996.
+An arrangement for string septet (two violins, two violas, two cellos, one bass) by Rudolf Leopold was published in 1996.